nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Saving data

 1. Saving data between sessions
-   1. Launch the app.
+   1. Launch Trackermon.
    2. Modify the show list using any commands that affect the details of a show.
-   3. Relaunch the app. <br>
+   3. Relaunch Trackermon. <br>
       Expected: The most recent changes made to the shows is retained.

 2. Dealing with missing files
    1. Prerequisites: JSON file is missing.
       1. Delete the `data/trackermon.json` file to simulate a missing file.
-   2. Relaunch the app. <br> Expected: The app starts with the default list of show list.
+   2. Relaunch Trackermon. <br> Expected: Trackermon starts with the default list of show list.

 3. Dealing with corrupted files
    1. Prerequisites: JSON file is corrupted.
       1. Modify the `data/trackermon.json` file with any software that would break the JSON format to simulate corrupted file.
-   2. Relaunch the app. <br> Expected: The app starts with an empty show list.
+   2. Relaunch Trackermon. <br> Expected: Trackermon starts with an empty show list.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)